College of Education - Undergraduate

 3. Prerequisite Courses

 Prerequisite courses may be in progress during the semester of application, but preference will be given to candidates who have completed the requirements at the time of application.
-A cumulative GPA of 2.7 or better must be established in these three courses, with no grade lower than C and none of these courses recorded as credit or no credit.
+A cumulative GPA of 2.7 or better must be established in these courses, with no grade lower than C and none of these courses recorded as credit or no credit.

 - EDF 315 Diverse Perspectives on Education